 And while I do use some panko breadcrumbs, the other big secret, as I mentioned, is bulgur.
 I use a medium bulgur wheat, similar to the type of bulgur you use in tabbouleh.
 This enhances the texture of the meatball without weighing it down.

 The final key is giving the meatballs time to rest in the refrigerator before cooking.
-I find that they hold their shape better, as well as develops the flavor.
+I find that this helps them to hold their shape better, as well as further development in the flavor.
 Four hours is ideal, and you can certainly make this in advance and let it sit overnight.

 As for cooking the meatballs, well, it’s no different than your standard meatball.
 I like to bake them in the oven to firm them up, then simmer in a good quality marinara sauce.
 It’s utterly delicious with crusty garlic bread or with pasta!